Rigopiano avalanche: Memorials

-A year after the incident on January 18, 2018, victims relatives, local residents and representatives of the authorities and emergency services read prayers, poems and laid flowers outside the remains of the hotel during the Commemoration Day.
-There was also a display of those killed, with the words "Never Again" and photos of the victims.
+A year after the incident, on 18 January 2018, a day of remembrance was held during which victims' relatives, local residents and representatives of the authorities and emergency services read prayers and poems and laid flowers outside the ruins of the hotel.
+There was also a display of photos of those killed, with the words "Never Again".

-A family of survivors, the Parete's wrote a book about their experience Il Peso Della Neve.
+Two survivors wrote a book about their family's experience titled Il Peso della neve ('The Weight of the Snow').